yuriko-aya/pixiv-scrap/README.md

 # pixiv-scrap

-Scrapping from pixing based on given tags
+Scrapping from pixiv based on given tags

 ## Usage